duongdinhph/OTCP_Quad/README.md

 # 5. Conclusion
 In this project, a novel control strategy that consists of the Off-policy RL algorithm was proposed.
-By collecting data to train two actor-critic networks (NNs) which aim to estimate the optimal controllers which includes a position controller and attitude controller, this structure has the advantage of no need of any prior information on the high coupling system.
+By collecting data to train two actor-critic networks (NNs) which aim to estimate the optimal controllers including a position controller and attitude controller, this structure has the advantage of no need of any prior information on the high coupling system.
 Finally, simulation results are provided to illustrate the tracking performance of a sophisticated trajectory of the system.